Prior/Current Military & Law Enforcement: 10% OFF Services & FREE SAM Registration

 The certification process for women-owned businesses is laborious.
 Fortunately, GPS saves you the headaches of applying.
 Receive a consultation to discover how to apply for a women-owned business certification with our expert team.

 Government PROcurement Solutions is a privately owned company.
-Although the CEO is a former federal officer, we have no current association to the federal government.
+Although some employees are former federal officers, we have no association to the federal government.
 We do not represent any federal agency or the federal, state, or local government in any form.